-autocad2014newbie Posted August 12, 2014 Author Share Posted August 12, 2014 @ReMark, I want to learn/design steel structures.
+autocad2014newbie Posted August 12, 2014 Author Posted August 12, 2014 @ReMark, I want to learn/design steel structures.
 Mainly just small structures like sheds for now and once I'm more experienced, stuff like oil rigs just for fun.
 This is my first time diving into computer design.
 It's nice being able to fabricate something virtually that will allow you to take life-like measurements to know how much material you need and how much $ one will need to spend for a project.
 I can see myself diving into houses and what not, but mainly for now my primary focus is steel structures.
 Oh wow, I can see that tutorial/lesson link helping a lot soon.
 So far I've just been watching random videos with no general direction which explain my lack of basic fundamentals on autocad.
 I learned win32 programming this way when I was younger, so I guess that falls into play on my style of learning when I didn't have the resources to learn in lessons and chapters format back then.
 I will be going through the lessons on mycadsite one by one as it seems like a great and consistent resource.
 Before I take that dive though, I have just one final question that would help me understand why on something I've been wondering about.
 I understand changing the units of measurement from the beginning by using the Units command, and designing from there.
 I am just curious though as to why when I insert one of your blocks, the scale of the inserted block is massive compared to what ever I'm drawing in architectural units.
 I'm trying to figure out if there's an advantage to drawing your blocks like this or just personal visual preference?
 Does everyone design their own blocks this big?
 Basically what I'm trying to get to is how you scale them in your own personal projects after you insert it so that it doesn't end up so massive relative to your drawing in architectural units?
 And one last question that has been bothering me for quite a bit which plays into my OCD of having everything to spec, how do you know what radius to use for the corner fillets/bevel like on that square tube or angle iron after designing them?
 Do you guys use a random radius as long as it looks to spec, or is there a specific number or equation to figure out the exact fillet radius when drawing it to spec?
-Quote Link to comment Share on other sites More sharing options...
+Quote

 Recommended Posts